jmuehlig/perf-cpp/README.md

 const auto samples = sampler.result();

-/// Materialize samples as CSV ...
+/// Materialize samples as CSV (-> analyze with python etc) ... samples.to_csv("samples.csv");
-samples.to_csv("samples.csv");

 /// ... or print the samples to the console